-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
+TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+While these methods vary from one agency to another, the differences aren't huge; each agency uses the following factors to build a credit score:

-- Your Credit Card Balances - How many accounts do you have?
+- Balances on your Credit Cards - How many accounts do you hold?
 How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of giving you a loan?
+- Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 Not just for qualifying

-Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-To raise your FICO score, you've got to obtain the reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that offered the original FICO credit score, sells scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
-They also provide information and tools that can help you understand how to improve your FICO score.
+To improve your FICO score, you've got to get the credit reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac, the corporation that invented the original FICO credit score, offers scores on myFICO.com.
+For a reasonable fee, you can get your FICO score from all three agencies, along with your credit report.
+Also available are helpful information and tools that can help you understand how to improve your credit score.

-You can get a free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.
+You can get a free credit report every year from the three major credit reporting agencies by visiting AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.